umarhassan-mitodl/17.20-fall-2020/content/pages/syllabus.md

 The following expectations are broadly applicable to any course in the social sciences:

 *   Students are expected to treat each other with respect, listen attentively when others are speaking, and avoid personal attacks.
 At the same time, all students should feel comfortable expressing their opinions, political or otherwise, as long as they do so in an appropriate manner.
 *   Plagiarism will not be tolerated in this course.
 As a general rule, you should never take credit for words or ideas that are not your own, and you should give your readers enough information to evaluate the source and quality of your evidence.
 Self-plagiarism (reusing material you have written in another context) is also not allowed.
-For more information on plagiarism and academic integrity, consult {{% resource_link "de6422a2-af78-43a3-b7c6-24bb34669412" "Academic Integrity at MIT: A Handbook for Students" %}}.
+For more information on plagiarism and academic integrity, consult [Academic Integrity at MIT: A Handbook for Students](http://integrity.mit.edu/).
 *   Please properly cite any direct quotations or ideas that you’ve taken from others.
 In this class, we will be using the Chicago author-date citation style (the citations in this syllabus follow this style).
-For details on this style, consult {{% resource_link "0b849941-5f07-4ed5-a05f-40af6708ffc7" "The Chicago Manual of Style Online" %}}.
+For details on this style, consult [The Chicago Manual of Style Online](https://www.chicagomanualofstyle.org/home.html).

 Grading Policy
 --------------

-This being a communication-intensive HASS ({{% resource_link "285bc5ec-90b0-438a-b1b1-2869c057135c" "CI-H" %}}) subject, written assignments of various lengths are an integral part of the learning process.
+This being a communication-intensive HASS ([CI-H](https://registrar.mit.edu/registration-academics/academic-requirements/communication-requirement/ci-hhw-subjects)) subject, written assignments of various lengths are an integral part of the learning process.
 Specifically, grades in this course are based on five components:

 {{< tableopen >}}
 {{< theadopen >}}